 3. He experienced unimaginable loss with the death of his family.
 Just a few weeks after he was elected to Senate in 1972, Biden’s entire family was involved in a devastating car crash while Christmas shopping.
 His wife and one-year-old daughter, Naomi, were killed.
 His two sons, Beau and Hunter, survived with injuries, but made full recoveries.
 That was sadly not the only loss Biden experienced.
 His son, Beau, died of brain cancer in 2015.
 Joe married Jill Biden, 69, in 1977 and the pair are parents to daughter Ashley Biden, 38.

-4. This is the third time he has run for president.
+4. This was the third time he has run for president.
 Biden ran for president in 1988 and in 2008, dropping out both times early in the race.
 Biden, of course, was asked to be Obama’s running mate on the 2008 Democratic ticket.
 Should Biden win his third and final presidential race, he would become the oldest president on record, at 78 years old.

 It’s in some of our darkest moments of despair that we’ve made some of our greatest progress — and we have that chance once again.
 We’re not just going to rebuild this nation — we’re going to transform it.